Skip to main content Skip to search Skip to main navigation

 - CES OMEGA ACTIVE

-- CES eCLIQ / electronic CLIQ systems (cooperation)
+- CES eCLIQ / electronic CLIQ systems, developed in cooperation

-The core elements – electronic key, electronic authentication, mechanical locking – come directly from the alpha idea of 1988.
-CES alpha is now regarded as a forerunner of modern mechatronic and electronic locking technology in Europe.
+The central elements, an electronic key, electronic authentication and mechanical locking, can be traced directly to the 1988 alpha concept.
+CES alpha is now regarded as a predecessor of modern mechatronic and electronic locking technology in Europe.

 Lockpicking